omarcostahamido/PVM/README.md

 ### Connect to a Raspberry Pi

 During the first boot, there are some initial configurations necessary, which will be easier to do if you connect the Raspberry Pi device to a physical screen, mouse, and keyboard.
 Please checkout [this official guide](https://www.raspberrypi.com/documentation/computers/getting-started.html#configuration-on-first-boot) for more details.
 After that you will be able to connect to it remotely (preferably under the same local network).
-Please check out "[_How to connect to a Raspberry Pi remotely_](https://github.com/omarcostahamido/PVM/wiki/How-to-connect-to-a-Raspberry-Pi-remotely)" our wiki to learn how to do this!
+Please check out "[_How to connect to a Raspberry Pi remotely_](https://github.com/omarcostahamido/PVM/wiki/How-to-connect-to-a-Raspberry-Pi-remotely)" and "[VS Code ssh to Raspberry Pi](https://github.com/omarcostahamido/PVM/wiki/VS-Code-ssh-to-Raspberry-Pi)" in our wiki to learn how to do this!

 ### OMXPlayer